Contents

 - 3 How Has Kindergarten Evolved Since Its Inception?

-- 4 What are the Differences Between Pre-K and Kindergarten?
+- 4 What Are the Differences Between Pre-K and Kindergarten?

 - 5 How Do Public Kindergartens Impact Early Childhood Education?

-What is Kindergarten and Why is it Important for Six-Year-Olds?
+What Is Kindergarten and Why Is It Important for Six-Year-Olds?

 Defining Kindergarten in Early Childhood Education